BasPieren/web-design-1819/README.md

 <p class="wd-hidden">Als eerste het belangrijkste, waar wil je naar toe op vakantie?
 Een zonnig strand?
 Of misschien toch een city trip?</p>
 ```

-This in combination with the sounds that play when a user focuses on a `input` or `select` element...
+This in combination with the sounds that play when a user focuses on a `input` or `select` element gives the user an audio experience that they don't get from visuals.

 ```js
 to.addEventListener('focus', e => {